On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Results

 Moving to the more stringent comparison between index insurance and farm insurance, Figure~\ref{fig:Comparing-CE_vs_farm} shows our measure of \emph{farm-equivalent risk coverage}.
 The category $0\%$ indicates fields for which index insurance is not even as good as no insurance.
-These are the same percentage as the ones in Figure~\ref{fig:Comparing-CE_vs_none}.
-The category \emph{undef} corresponds to those fields for which our measure is undefined due to the fact that the utility of index insurance is lower than the smallest observed farm-equivalent category, yet higher than no insurance.
-Focusing on the subset of well-defined values, it is apparent again that corn provides a higher protection than soybeans.
+These are the same percentages as the ones in Figure~\ref{fig:Comparing-CE_vs_none}.
+The category \emph{undef} corresponds to those fields for which our comparison is undefined given that the utility of farm-based insurance can only be observed for those coverage levels above the observed minimum yield (see discussion in \ref{subsec:model}).
+This amounts to a small percentage of observations, a fact that is due to our use of the simulated data which tends to contain lower minima than the raw dataset.\footnote{To see the impact of using the raw dataset instead, see the robustness check in \ref{subsec:robust_simulated}.} Focusing on the subset of well-defined values, it is apparent again that corn provides a higher protection than soybeans.
 Looking at our measure of fields with at least an equivalent coverage of 85\%, this number is relatively high, at 40\% and 30\% percent respectively.
 This is an important result, as it suggests that index insurance performs quite well relatively to the best available farm-level insurance level.
 Another interesting level to compare to is the 50\% trigger, which is also the so-called \emph{catastrophic} level offered at very low cost for farm-level insurance.
 There is now a large amount of fields for which index insurance is at least as good as this 50\% level, 95\% for corn and 92\% for soybeans.\footnote{This number is possibly under-estimated due to the \emph{undef} category, which corresponds to fields whose farm-equivalent coverage is identifiable only over an interval.
 Likely, some of these fields would have a value above 50\%, yet are not counted as $<50\%$ in this statistic. } Note that the 90\% and 95\% triggers are not offered by the RMA at the farm level, and we would expect that index insurance at 90\% does not perform better than farm-level insurance at the same 90\% trigger or even higher 95\%.
-Computing the \emph{farm-equivalent risk coverage} for the 90\% trigger is however informative on the randomness of our simulation: had we simulated data for a longer period than 30 years, fields with index insurance better than the 90\% farm-level trigger would certainly shrink rapidly.
+Computing the \emph{farm-equivalent risk coverage} for the 90\% trigger is however informative on the randomness of our simulation: had we simulated data for a longer period than 30 years, the share of fields with index insurance better than the 90\% farm-level trigger would likely shrink.